Chronic/Pain Conditions >> Chronic Pain and Chronic Pain Management

 This overview provides a look at the options for pain medication, including possible side effects.

 Learn about risks vs. benefits of narcotics used to treat severe pain.
+These type of medications are extremely addicting and can be nearly impossible to come off of once started.
+STRONGLY CONSIDER THIS BEFORE STARTING.
 This information can be obtained by looking at the medication recommended information sheet associated with the specific medication offered.
 Your doctor or pharmacist will have this for you.

 When a local anesthetic is injected, it causes a nerve block -- which blocks the pain.
 Learn more about nerve blocks and how they’re used.